Geeksltd/Programming.Tips/MeaningfulNames.md

 ### Use Pronounceable Names

-If you can’t pronounce a variable, you can’t discuss it without sounding like an idiot.
+&nbsp;&nbsp; If you can’t pronounce a variable, you can’t discuss it without sounding like an idiot.
 “Well, over here on the bee cee arr three cee enn tee we have a pee ess zee kyew int, see?”
 This matters because programming is a social activity.
 Instead of made-up words or abbreviations, use proper English terms.

 ## Class Names